Philippine Super Liga: History

+Establishment

 The PSL began as a women's league during its inaugural tournament.
 A men's division was added for the succeeding tournament.
 After the formation of rival league Spikers' Turf, the men's division of the indoor tournaments became inactive.

-The chairman is Philip Ella Juico (also the chairman of the Philippine Athletics Track and Field Association or PATAFA), while volleyball TV analyst Dr. Adrian Laurel is the league's commissioner.
-PSL founder and FIVB and AVC development and marketing official Ramon "Tats" Suzara served as the league's president from 2013 until 2018, when he resigned along with Finance Director Don Caringal due to alleged unauthorized misuse of the league's funds.
+The chairman is Philip Ella Juico (also the chairman of the Philippine Athletics Track and Field Association or PATAFA), while volleyball TV analyst Adrian Laurel is the league's commissioner.
+PSL founder and FIVB and AVC development and marketing official Ramon Suzara served as the league's president from 2013 until 2018, when he resigned along with Finance Director Don Caringal due to alleged unauthorized misuse of the league's funds.
 PSL officials filed qualified theft charges against Suzara and Caringal in July 2018.

 The league is recognized by the Larong Volleyball sa Pilipinas (LVPI), the International Volleyball Federation (FIVB) and the Asian Volleyball Confederation (AVC).
 The league maintains strong ties with the international governing bodies, adhering by the rules and regulations set by the FIVB and AVC.
 The PSL became a FIVB-accredited club league and its teams and players also became registered with the FIVB.

+Competition with PVL

 There were plans for the PSL to shift to a professional league as early as 2018, in anticipation that college players would be barred from playing in commercial leagues in the near future.
 With the PSL's rival league, the Premier Volleyball League (PVL) turning professional in 2020, the PSL made its position known that it does not intend to do the same, citing that the existence of two professional leagues don't make "commercial sense" and that it intends to be a platform for players aspiring to play in the professional level.

 Due to the COVID-19 pandemic, its 2020 season was cancelled.
 This was followed by three member teams taking an indefinite leave of absence and one member team transferring to the PVL at the start of its 2021 season.
 The PSL was able to stage its 2021 Beach Challenge Cup in February 2021.
 However, following the beach tournament, the three remaining active member teams joined the PVL.
 As of March 12, 2021, the PSL is without any active member teams.

+Post-league

 The PSL released a statement that it would still be active in sports development and maintained that the departure of its clubs to the PVL was done in amicable terms.

-In August 16, 2022, Athletic Events and Sports Management Group Inc. (ACES), the management group behind the PSL, together with Shakey's Pizza Asia Ventures Inc. (SPAVI) formally launched the Shakey's Super League, a collegiate volleyball league consisting of teams from the University Athletic Association of the Philippines (UAAP) and the National Collegiate Athletic Association (NCAA).
-This marks the return of Shakey's Pizza in Philippine volleyball after serving as the title sponsor for the Shakey's V-League (now Premier Volleyball League) from 2004 to 2017.
+This is later exemplified when on August 16, 2022, ACES launched the collegiate Shakey's Super League with Shakey's Pizza, which previously sponsored the V-League from 2004 to 2016.